Colostrinin: Preparation and synthesis

-Colostrinin is incompletely defined chemically.
-Initially, it was assumed to consist of a single protein with a molecular weight of approximately 17 to 18 kDa.
-However, subsequent studies showed that Colostrinin largely consists of a mixture of at least 32 peptides ranging in size from 0.5 to 3 kDa.
+Colostrinin is obtained from bovine colostrum by alcohol extraction and filtration by a patented method.
+Colostrinin largely consists of a mixture of at least 32 peptides ranging in size from 0.5 to 3 kDa.
 Most of the peptides appear to be derived from proteolytic processing of the milk proteins β-casein and a β-casein homolog.
-Whether non-peptide components of the mixture contribute to the biological activity is unknown.
-However, the biological activity of Colostrinin does seem to be due to more than one of the components, since its effects cannot be completely mimicked by any one of the peptide components tested so far.

-Health benefits
+Potential Health benefits

 PRP-rich preparations from bovine colostrum have shown possible efficacy against various illnesses including neurodegenerative diseases (such as Alzheimer's), viral infections, and ailments characterized by an overactive immune system, such as allergies, asthma and autoimmune diseases.
 Some recent research has also indicated possible efficacy in combating obesity.
-Colostrinin's potential as a cognitive enhancer is fairly well-documented.

-Significant research has been done on Colostrinin's possible efficacy in Alzheimer's disease, the most common form of dementia.
-The disease is characterized by extracellular senile plaques consisting mainly of aggregated amyloid-beta (Aß) and intracellular neurofibrillary tangles, containing the cytoskeletal protein tau.
+Allergy

+A study published online in March 2008 showed that Colostrinin is non-allergenic and can prevent allergic inflammation due to common indoor and outdoor allergens.
+The study used a well characterized mouse model of allergic airway inflammation.
+Colostrinin (given orally, intranasally or intraperitoneally) significantly decreased IgE/IgG1 production, airway eosinophilia, mucin production and hypersensitivity induced by allergenic extracts from ragweed pollen and house dust mites.
+In contrast, colostrum induced positive inflammatory responses.

+Cognition and dementia

+Colostrinin has possible efficacy in Alzheimer's disease and as a cognitive enhancer.

 A placebo-controlled clinical trial with Colostrinin in 106 people with Alzheimer's over 30 weeks was completed in 2002 and the results appeared to demonstrate efficacy in a significant proportion of patients treated.
 The results showed that approximately 40% of patients on Colostrinin were stabilized or improved after 15 weeks of therapy, based on an Analysis of Overall Response.
 33% of patients continued to show stabilization or improvement after 30 weeks of treatment, although levels of benefit were slightly higher at the 15-week stage of the trial.
 The dosage regimen used for the trial was 100 micrograms of Colostrinin administered every second day for three weeks followed by a two-week period without Colostrinin.

 A 2010 study demonstrated that Colostrinin significantly relieved amyloid-beta (Aß)-induced cytotoxicity, alleviated the effect of Aß-induced cytotoxicity and caused a significant reduction in the elevated levels of the antioxidant enzyme SOD1.

-An in-vitro study completed in 2005 showed that Colostrinin can increase the lifespan of cells isolated from inbred mice predisposed to premature aging and death.
-This study showed the effect of Colostrinin on the mitochondria of cells isolated from strains of senescence-prone (SAMP1) and senescence-resistant (SAMR1) mice.
-The data showed that cells from SAMP1 mice produce more reactive oxygen species (ROS), exhibit severe mitochondrial dysfunction, and have a decreased lifespan compared to the cells from SAMR1 mice.
-Addition of Colostrinin to SAMP1 cells significantly decreased ROS levels, normalized mitochondrial function and increased the lifespan to levels similar to those in SAMR1 cells.
-This in-vitro effect was followed up in actual mice as well.